ArnavHarshit/monova-react-native-assignment/README.md

 ## How to Run
 ### Via Expo Snack
-1. Visit the Expo Snack URL: [Insert your Expo Snack URL here]
+1. Visit the Expo Snack URL: https://snack.expo.dev/@dangerwizz/github.com-arnavharshit-monova-react-native-assignment
 2. Click "Run" to view the web version
 3. Alternatively, scan the QR code with the Expo Go app on your mobile device